 This complexity is a result of legacy public cloud infrastructure designs that, while they enabled businesses to choose best-of-breed platforms for particular applications, frequently prevented them from connecting those resources.

-Simply peek behind the scenes in your setting which is why you switched to public cloud in the first place as there is much space for development, according to Tan.
+Simply peek behind the scenes in your setting, which is why you switched to public cloud in the first place, as there is much space for development, according to Tan.
 “The legacy of data centers, which produced best-of-breed in networking, storage, and computation, is what you inherited.
 You’re incredibly compartmentalized.
 Because silos don’t cooperate effectively and it hurts to provide services to your internal clients, you are in a terrible situation.
-When something goes wrong, which it frequently does, everyone starts blaming one another. reduces your ability to bounce back.
+When something goes wrong, which it frequently does, everyone starts blaming one another.
+Reduce your ability to bounce back.
 Days to identify the underlying causes.
-You must create a ticket in order to deploy a new application.
+You must create a ticket to deploy a new application.
 You may receive that virtual computer in two months if you submit a ticket to your IT department.

 Regarding its efforts to convert legacy VMware clients to the new licensing scheme, Tan stated, “We’re making good progress.”
 “The journey is far from over, but the shift to subscription is very much as expected.”